customerio/customerio-reactnative/docs/cocoapods-deployment-target-normalization.md

 non-numeric, such as `$(CUSTOM_IOS_FLOOR)`, because the generated-project audit cannot prove its resolved value.
 A non-numeric value at a lower precedence does not fail when an explicit target setting already determines the effective value.
+SDK-, architecture-, or configuration-qualified keys such as `IPHONEOS_DEPLOYMENT_TARGET[sdk=iphoneos*]` also fail before mutation at the selected precedence.
+Xcode can choose a qualified key over an unconditional value, so adding a numeric override would not prove the effective floor and could lower a higher conditional project setting.
+Replace the selected conditional matrix with one numeric, unconditional deployment target before rerunning the helper.

 If the helper reports a non-numeric selected value, use the project, target, and configuration in the error to locate the authoritative `IPHONEOS_DEPLOYMENT_TARGET`.
 Replace the macro or inherited